koding/kdlearn/guides/upgrading-your-vm/index.md

 # Upgrading the OS on your Koding VM

-This guide will walk you through the process of upgrading the OS on your Koding VM.
+This guide will walk you through the process of upgrading the OS, Kernel and core packages on your Koding VM.

 We will walk through the following steps:
-1. upgrading the packages              # Strictly upgrade the current packages
+1. upgrading the packages (strictly upgrade the current packages)
-2. upgrading the distribution/OS       # Install update (new ones)
+2. upgrading the distribution/OS (install newly released packages)

 So depending on your need, you can do 1) or 2) or both.

-*Note:* Even though we have tested upgrading the VM, some updates may render your VM inaccessible so please proceed only if you know what you are doing.
-If you run into problems, you can always re-init your VM or send us a request via [support@koding.com](mailto:support@koding.com)
+*Note: Even though we have tested upgrading the VM, some updates may render your VM inaccessible so please proceed only if you know what you are doing.
+If you run into problems, you can always re-init your VM or send us a request via [support@koding.com](mailto:support@koding.com).*

-## A few prep commands
+### A few prep commands
 To get started, log into your Koding account and check what version of the OS and Kernel that you currently have by typing the following command in Terminal:
 ```